dzhang314/FPANVerifier/README.md

 | Float64  | > 3 days | > 3 days   | > 3 days | > 3 days  | N/A      | N/A   | **0.9 sec**      |
 | Float128 | > 3 days | > 3 days   | > 3 days | > 3 days  | N/A      | N/A   | **1.0 sec**      |

-⚠️ **IMPORTANT NOTE:** **FPANVerifier** is a **sound but incomplete** reasoning tool.
-This means that every result proven by **FPANVerifier** is definitely true, but a statement that FPANVerifier fails to prove is not necessarily false.
+⚠️ **IMPORTANT NOTE:** FPANVerifier is a **sound but incomplete** reasoning tool.
+This means that every result proven by FPANVerifier is definitely true, but a statement that FPANVerifier fails to prove is not necessarily false.
-In some cases, a statement that is true for concrete floating-point numbers may fail to hold in the SELTZO abstract domain.
+In some cases, a statement that is true for actual floating-point numbers may be false in the SELTZO abstract domain, where FPANVerifier searches for proofs.

 [1]: https://arxiv.org/pdf/2505.18791#page=10
 [2]: https://link.springer.com/chapter/10.1007/978-3-031-98682-6_12